VeenaMadhuri910/PRO-MCJr-Project-C26/recipe.md

 To make Vanilla Ice cream :

-step 1 :
+Step 1 :

-take a small bowl and add 1 teaspoon cornflour in 4 tablespoon milk, stir it into a smooth paste.
+Take a small bowl and add 1 teaspoon cornflour in 4 tablespoon milk, stir it into a smooth paste.
 Ensure that you use cold milk or lumps will be formed.
 Mix well and keep the mixture aside.
-In the meantime, take a vessel and boil the milk
+In the meantime, take a vessel and boil the milk.

 Step 2 :